ewohltman/kubecon2019/envoycon2019/README.md

 ways.

-There are still some caveats to using this approach, namely it could be possible to be in the position with an uneven distribution of load. that could potentially increase latency by overloading a particular region and wasting money on the under-utilized regions.
+There are still some caveats to using this approach, namely it could be possible to be in the position with an uneven distribution of load.
+That could potentially increase latency by overloading a particular region and wasting money on the under-utilized regions.
 Health checks can also be tricky, e.g. missing health checks may not necessarily mean failing health checks.